 - Application Fee: There is no application fee this year

-Each month during their residency artists should prepare a presentation of their work, either previous work or what they are currently working on, for the community.
-This presentation can be in-person following Covid precautions or digital at the artist’s discretion.
+During their residency artists may prepare a presentation of their work, either previous work or what they are currently working on, for the community.
+This presentation can be in-person or digital at the artist’s discretion.

-Artists will also take part in a community effort to rehabilitate 32 Main, an historic mill workers’ quarters, into a vibrant workshop, dormitory, and community arts space, one day per week.
+Fellowship artists also choose to take part in a community effort to rehabilitate 32 Main, a historic mill workers’ quarters, into a vibrant workshop, dormitory, and community arts space, up to 15 hours per week.
 The nature and amount of this work is tailored to the interests and experience of participating artists.

 - The preferred dates for your residency.

 - CV or similar document outlining past artistic work.